elliott burford is a colectivo futurist!

 The ‘light bulb’ moment happened in late high school, upon the realisation that creatively expressing my own ideas across varied media, provided the opportunity to communicate, tell stories and produce tangible experiences for other people.
 Graphic design was the logical bridge into the real world post formal education.

-* what’s it like to work at the Benetton Group Communications Research Center: Fabrica? how has your experience there changed your overall outlook on your craft?
+CF: What was it like to work at the Benetton Group Communications Research Center: Fabrica?
+How did your experience there change your overall outlook on your craft?

-I began my residency here (due to a mailing error) in the film studio.
+I began my residency there (due to a mailing error) in the film studio.
 Given my predominantly graphics based background (and at the time an increasingly unhealthy skepticism of that scene), the opportunity to learn and create in new forms was a welcomed one.
-I jumped in, wrote my first script, shot, edited and ended up with ‘Annabelle’ (see below).
-After building up a basic understanding of the technical and compositional aspects of film, I was anxious to try other things, culminating in a permanent move to Sam Baron’s design studio.
-Here, I’ve been working on a wide range of work and love it – stationery collections, a mobile phone, glass pieces, ceramics, a global ad campaign for the new Benetton perfume, clocks, bags – even a modern take on traditional Tunisian rugs.
+I jumped in, wrote my first script, shot, edited and ended up with ‘Annabelle’.
+After building up a basic understanding of the technical and compositional aspects of film, I was anxious to try other things, culminating in a permanent move to Sam Baron‘s design studio where I worked on a wide range of projects and loved it – stationery collections, a mobile phone, glass pieces, ceramics, a global ad campaign for the new Benetton perfume, clocks, bags – even a modern take on traditional Tunisian rugs.

-* we were initially drawn to your work via your “Spam” illustrations. how did you come up with that idea? how did it evolve into a book/exhibition?
+CF: We were initially drawn to your work via your “Spam” illustrations.
+How did you come up with that idea and how did it evolve into a book and exhibition?

 I’ve always mis-interpreted spam e-mails, their message is either so blatantly obvious or impossibly obscured in a machine-like jumble of alphabet.
 A lot of the language seems very light hearted to me, impossible to take seriously and often ridiculous – “Tame her raging loins”?